mathisantonetti/Bures-Wasserstein/README.md

 This repository presents an efficient PyTorch implementation of the Bures-Wasserstein distance (the Wasserstein distance between multivariate Gaussian distributions) when the square roots of the matrices are known.

 # POT implementation
-The POT implementation in the version 0.9.4 (the latest at October 26, 2024) has a lot of shortcomings such as the lack of possibility to use another thing than the covarience matrix, the impossibility to use the function with a batch (a workaround can be found using torch.vmap but it is still annoying), the instability of the algorithm (see below) for not well-conditionned matrices and the inefficient calculation.
+The POT implementation in the version 0.9.4 (the latest at October 26, 2024) has a lot of shortcomings such as the lack of possibility to use another thing than the covariance matrix, the impossibility to use the function with a batch (a workaround can be found using torch.vmap but it is still annoying), the instability of the algorithm (see below) for not well-conditioned matrices and the inefficient calculation.

 # Our implementation
 The Bures-Wasserstein distance is $bw(\Sigma,\Sigma')^2 = Tr(\Sigma + \Sigma') - 2 Tr((\Sigma^{1/2} \Sigma' \Sigma^{1/2})^{1/2})$.
 Hence we have two terms to compute using the square root of $\Sigma$ (resp. $\Sigma'$), denoted $A$ (resp. $B$) in the sequel.